 - Partnership Letter to District and County Offices Candidate fieldwork locations are important factors in preparing candidates for mastery of program the CalAPA.
 CTC’s Executive Director Mary Sandy has authored a letter to aid schools, district, and county office personnel understand their role in preliminary preparation, through initial partnerships and ongoing relationships with initial preparation programs.
 This letter is being provided here for programs to download and distribute to all district and county offices with whom their candidates work during their preliminary program enrollment as they continue to partner together for candidate success.

-CTC, in collaboration with the California Comprehensive Center @ WestEd and the California Department of Education, has created a website offering programs resources to help institutions develop clear induction programs.
+CTC, in collaboration with the California Comprehensive Center @ WestEd and the California Department of Education, has created programs resources to help institutions who are developing clear induction programs.
 Organized by the six CPSEL categories, this website offers resources, implementation